June 28, 2023

 5. Accept the offer or explore other options

-If you accept the cash payout price that they are willing to pay, then you will sign the life settlement contract assigning ownership of your policy over to the life settlement company.
-You will also need to notify your insurer that you are doing this.
+If you accept the life settlement offer, then you will sign the life settlement contract assigning ownership of your policy over to the life settlement company.
+You will also need to notify your insurance company that you are changing the owner and beneficiary of your policy.

 6. Collect a lump sum cash payment

 The life settlement company will pay you the life settlement proceeds with a lump-sum cash payment for your policy.
-You can use this money for anything you want or need.
+You can use this money any way you choose.

 7. The life settlement company will take ownership of the policy

-It’s important to know that your original beneficiaries will get nothing when you die, at least from the policy you sold.
+It’s important to know that your original beneficiaries will no longer receive proceeds from the policy when you die from the policy you sold.
 For this reason, it is important for you to thoroughly discuss the ramifications of selling your policy with your beneficiaries, family members, and other loved ones.

 How does life expectancy impact my life settlement?

-In a nutshell, your life expectancy is simply the length of time that you are expected to live.
+In a nutshell, your life expectancy is an actuarial estimate of your life span.
 The life settlement company will determine your life expectancy, based on your health status, using actuarial tables.
 These tables will most likely closely match the actuarial tables that your life insurance company used when you first bought your policy.
 If you are in poor health, then you will have a shorter life expectancy than if you are fully healthy.

 Do I qualify for a viatical settlement?